 Coinciding with Thursday’s announcement that AOL users can

-from the iTunes Music Store through AOL, Apple also released a point update to
+now buy songs from the iTunes Music Store through AOL, Apple also released a point update to

-for both Mac and Windows. iTunes 4.2 is now available for download through Apple’s Web site.
+iTunes for both Mac and Windows. iTunes 4.2 is now available for download through Apple’s Web site.

 iTunes is the free software from Apple that lets users rip music from their CDs to MP3 or AAC format, mix the music using their own custom playlists, and burn their digital music to CD.
 It’s the software that bridges a connection between Macs and PCs and Apple’s iPod digital music player, and it’s the way that Mac and PC users alike can access Apple’s iTunes Music Store, a repository of more than 400,000 songs from commercial and independent music artists.